EmaB4r/BAM/README.md

 ```
 @lable_name : defines a lable
 .include filename.basm : includes a basm file starting from that line
 //COMMENT LINE
+/*
+  Comment Block
+*/
 ```

 ### Future adds:
 support for macro definition
-support for global/precompiler variables block comments using `/* comment */`
+support for global/precompiler variables
-some sort of syscalls for inputting and outputting text or numbers
+some sort of syscalls to input and output text or numbers